 - Learn Winter Camping Basics - With the help of a trained Winter Adventure guide, you will learn to eat, camp, cross-country ski, and build snow shelters.

 - Camp Comfortably in the Cold - Winter Adventure's main goal is to teach crews how to be "comfortably cool" while out in the cold, giving Scouts skills to take home and use in their own cold weather camping programs.

 - Downhill Skiing Package - For an extra fee, you can add a day of downhill skiing or snowboarding at the beautiful Angel Fire Ski Resort when you participate in Winter Adventure.
 This is only available Mondays through Fridays from January 2 through the first week of March.

 Sessions are available from December 28 through March 31.
 Reservations are accepted on a first-come, first-served basis beginning May 1 of the year prior to attending.
 (Note: the season fills quickly.)
 Reservations are confirmed upon receipt of a nonrefundable deposit of $50/person and a completed reservation form.
 The balance of fees is due upon arrival.

 Call 575-376-2281 to request a reservation form and determine when space is available.

-Also, note that backcountry trading posts are not open and the trading post at Camping Headquarters is open from 8:00AM - 5:00PM 7 days a week, so crews an purchase last-minute camping gear or souvenirs after returning from the trail.
+The Tooth of Time Traders at Camping Headquarters is open from 8:00AM - 5:00PM 7 days a week, so crews an purchase last-minute camping gear or souvenirs after returning from the trail.